-RICHARD BAKER with JOHN YAUby John Yau
+RICHARD BAKER with JOHN YAU

 A week before the opening reception of a new body of paintings at Tibor De Nagy Gallery, Richard Baker welcomed Art Editor John Yau to his DUMBO studio to view the works, and to talk about the painter’s work.